Real Estate14 min read

 Start Your Illinois Real Estate Career Today

-The Illinois Real Estate Broker license opens doors to one of the nation's most dynamic markets.
-With Chicago and its extensive suburbs, the Illinois market offers tremendous opportunities.
-With proper preparation, you can pass both exam sections on your first attempt.
+The Illinois Broker license opens one of the nation's most dynamic markets.
+With Chicago and its suburbs, opportunity is everywhere.
+With the right plan - and a clear understanding that the national portion passes at 70% while the state portion needs 75% - you can pass both portions on your first attempt.

 Our free study materials include: